 Site and Altar of the Adoration of the Magi.

 Cave and Altar of the Holy Innocents.

 St. Jerome's Grotto.

 Altar of St. Joseph dedicated to the Flight into Egypt.

 Tomb and Altar of St. Jerome.

 Tomb and Altar of St. Eusebius.

 Tomb and Altar of St. Paula.
-Tomb and Altar of St. Eusiochium.

-15. Cistern of David.
-One of the three cisterns situated to the north of Bethlehem and known as the "Cistern of David". is regarded by the Latin Church as a Holy Place under its exclusive jurisdiction.
+- 15. Cistern of David.
+One of the three cisterns situated to the north of Bethlehem and known as the "Cistern of David" is regarded by the Latin Church as a Holy Place under its exclusive jurisdiction. - 16.
+Milk Grotto\ (Mgharet-es-Saiydi)

-16. Milk Grotto (Mgharet es-Saiydi)